-- When a set of development activities are ready, usually at the end of a development cycle (e.g., sprint), an MR is raised to promote the new code into the Quality Assurance environment (qa branch).
+- When a set of development activities is ready, usually at the end of a development cycle (e.g., sprint), an MR is raised to promote the new code into the Quality Assurance environment (qa branch).

 Quality assurance environment

 - The QA team will review the MR's code and tests before merging it into their qa branch if acceptable.
-Otherwise, there is usually some kind of rework cycle between the QA and development teams to resolve any issues.
+Otherwise, there is usually some rework cycle between the QA and development teams to resolve any issues.

 - Quality assurance test procedures are run.
 This may include existing unit tests, but dedicated QA test routines will often use separate infrastructure.
-This can be included as part of standard DataOps pipelines using configured jobs to only run in the qa branch.
+This can be part of standard DataOps pipelines using configured jobs to only run in the qa branch.

 - Once all QA testing is passed, the new code is ready for release into production.
 A merge request will be raised from the qa branch into master.